aeternity/protocol/node/api/channels_api_usage.md

 Each client receives an `fsm_up` event indicating that a connection has been established.
 Each fsm reveals a unique token which is needed for authentication if the client needs to reconnect later.
+Note that the tokens are unique to each respective client.

 ```javascript
 {